Sorelz/Kaggle_MSK/README.md

 # Redefining Cancer Treatment

-Project for Kaggle competition on spotting cancer by NLP.
+Project for Kaggle competition on spotting cancer by NLP.<br>
-Features: Gene, Variation, Text description on the Variation.
+Features: Gene, Variation, Text description on the Variation.<br>
 Target: 9 Class Label denoting the level of importance of the mutation.
 (Likely Neutral, Loss-of-function,Gain-of-function,..)

 ## Approach: 2 Layers stacking